The Daughter of Dawn

 The Daughter of Dawn is an 80-minute, six-reel silent film shot in May, June, and July of 1920 in the Wichita Mountains of southwest Oklahoma.
-Eventually, the Oklahoma Historical Society will release DVD and Blu-ray versions that include director's cuts on the history of the film, the Indian history and material culture depicted, the Wichita Mountains, the buffalo herd that still runs free, and a special feature on one tipi in the movie.
+Eventually, the Oklahoma Historical Society will release DVD and Blu-ray versions of the film.

 The film includes a significant tipi given by Cheyenne Chief Nikko-se-vast to the Kiowa Chief Dohausen.
 The tipi in the movie was renewed in 1916 with images painted by Haungooah or Silverhorn and Stephen Mopope, one of the Kiowa Five.
 That very tipi was given to the Oklahoma Historical Society in 1928.

 The story, played by an all-Indian cast of 300 Kiowas and Comanches, includes a four-way love story, two buffalo hunt scenes, a battle scene, village scenes, dances, deceit, courage, hand to hand combat, love scenes, and a happy ending.
 The Indians, who had been on the reservation less than fifty years, brought with them their own tipis, horses, clothing, and material culture.
 The lead actor is White Parker, the son of the great Comanche leader Quanah Parker.

 The film features special music composed and performed for the showing.
 The original music composition is by David Yeagley.
 The score is performed by the Oklahoma City University Orchestra: Ben Nilles, Conductor; John Cross, Music Editor; Mark Parker, Dean of the School of Music; Robert Henry, OCU President.